Charu Sharma

-Charu Sharma is an Indian commentator, compere and quizmaster.
-He is the director of the Pro Kabaddi League.
+Charu Sharma is an Indian sports commentator, broadcaster, compere, and quizmaster.
+He is a director of the Pro Kabaddi League and co-founder of Mashal Sports.

-He was the CEO of the Royal Challengers Bangalore cricket team for the 2008 Indian Premier League but was forced to leave due to the team's poor performance in the inaugural season.
-Even though the Royal Challengers officials said that Sharma resigned by himself, he contradicted them by saying that he was sacked by United Breweries Limited on behalf of Vijay Mallya, the team's owner.
+Sharma was the CEO of the Royal Challengers Bangalore franchise during the inaugural season of the Indian Premier League in 2008.
+Following the team's poor performance, he left the position amid reports that he had been removed by team owner Vijay Mallya through United Breweries.

-Sharma was the stand-in auctioneer at the 2022 Indian Premier League auction, after Hugh Edmeades, the original auctioneer collapsed due to postural hypotension.
-Sharma conducted the auction after lunch on the first day, and continued till the last session on the next day, when Edmeades returned.
+In 2022, Sharma was the stand-in auctioneer for the 2022 Indian Premier League player auction after regular auctioneer Hugh Edmeades collapsed due to postural hypotension.
+Sharma conducted the auction from the post-lunch session on the first day until the final session on the following day, when Edmeades returned.

 Career

 Charu Sharma is well known for his television presentations (especially on cricket) along with Mandira Bedi.
 He is also known as a quizmaster in television programmes and other event.
 He regularly hosts award shows, corporate events and contributes to teamwork and leadership seminar.

 When The Economic Times talked to him about his Royal Challengers Bangalore dismissal he said: "I think I worked very hard for it, probably the hardest ever.
 Few matches were lost earlier and so heads were lost too.
 I like to believe that I was in the line of the steam of a pressure cooker that was waiting to release."